vyp/dots/docs/stow.md

 It is noteworthy to mention that stow can also be told to ignore particular files/directories to ignore. i.e. They will not be symlinked.
-This is useful if there are dotfiles particular to an application that *do not need* to be symlinked above.
+This is useful if there are dotfiles particular to an application that *do not need to be symlinked above*.

 This can be done using a `.stow-local-ignore` file in the root of the application specific directory.
 So for vim, its dotfiles are located in the